Danny Gabbidon

 Daniel Leon Gabbidon (born 8 August 1979) is a Welsh former professional footballer who played as a defender.
 He played for West Bromwich Albion, Cardiff City (two spells), West Ham United, Queens Park Rangers, Crystal Palace, and Panteg.
 He also played for the Wales national team.

 Club career

 West Bromwich Albion

-Born in Cwmbran, Wales, Gabbidon began his career at West Bromwich Albion, joining as an apprentice in November 1996 before turning professional in July 1998.
+Born in Cwmbran, Wales, Gabbidon played youth football for local sides Court Farm and Cwmbrân Town.
+Gabbidon began his senior career at West Bromwich Albion, joining as an apprentice in November 1996 before turning professional in July 1998.
 He made his Albion début in a 1–0 home defeat against Ipswich Town on 20 March 1999 and, utilised as a right-back, he went on to make 27 appearances for West Brom in all competitions.
 Following the appointment of Gary Megson as manager towards the end of the 1999–2000 season, Gabbidon failed to keep his place in the team.
 Megson switched to a 5-3-2 formation, signing Des Lyttle to fill the right-wingback position.
 Gabbidon joined Cardiff City on a one-month loan at the start of the 2000–01 season.